Editor Needed !

 - Windows.

-schematic functionality and PCB limited to 250 pins, plus commercial
+functionality and PCB limited to 300 pins, plus commercial versions.

 - Exports the Tango net format which VeeCAD supports.